jBox/react-browser-router/README.md

-A Router wrapper for react-router, it allows you to create multiple Routers share the same history.
+A Router wrapper for react-router, it allows you to create multiple Routers sharing the same history.

 ## Install